Religious Studies and History (BA)

 |Projecting the Past: Film, Media and Heritage||HS0002||20 credits|

 |The Making of The Modern World, 1750-1970||HS1105||20 credits|

-|Early Modern England and Wales 1500-1700||HS1106||20 credits|
+|Early Modern England and Wales, 1500-1700||HS1106||20 credits|

 |Making Global Histories: Asia and the West||HS1108||20 credits|

-If you wish, you can write a dissertation on a topic of your choice in either discipline.
+You can write a dissertation on a topic of your choice in either discipline.

 The School of History, Archaeology and Religion enables you to develop in a high-quality learning environment, supported by a student-orientated approach to the acquisition of knowledge and skills.